Works that have appeared in Heavy Metal include:

 - Leg Cling: Simon Bisley with an illustration.◊

 - Non-Indicative Name: Heavy Metal magazine has nothing to do with the music genre of Heavy Metal music.
-It's an anthology of adult themed comics, many of them fantasy and science fiction.
-It's original French name is Metal Hurlant and was co-founded by the artist Moebius.
+It's an anthology of adult-themed comics, many of them fantasy and science fiction.
+Its original French name is Metal Hurlant (Screaming/Howling Metal) and it was co-founded by the French artist Mbius.
 The movie adaptation attempted to incorporate some examples of the music genre into the background music but the film score was still clearly dominated by Elmer Bernstein.
 And even when rock was incorporated, the majority chosen for whatever reason, definitely non-metal acts like Journey, Grand Funk Railroad, Stevie Nicks, Cheap Trick, and Devo.
 (Grand Funk was considered metal in The '70s, however.)

 - Porn with Plot: The magazine is pretty heavy on Fanservice to begin with, but there are a number of sexploitation-centric issues, featuring stories from noted erotic artists such as Milo Manara, Horacio Altuna, and Paolo Eleuteri Serpieri.